By Kaitlyn Langer

 As part of an initiative to engage more women in the technology community, The Channel Company has put together a roadshow of regional summits, Women of The Channel On the Road, to celebrate and connect women who are involved in the channel.
 In the spirit of community, Axcient launched a parallel program to sponsor women in these regions to attend these summits and benefit from the content and comradery provided.

-If you know women who are a part of the IT Channel in the Austin or Denver metro areas, please consider nominating them (or yourself!) for the respective June and August events.
+If you know women who are a part of the IT Channel in Denver metro areas, please consider nominating them (or yourself!) for the August event.
 If the nominee is chosen, Axcient will sponsor them to attend the event and peer networking session providing growth opportunities as a professional in the IT industry.

 Questions about the nomination process or about the event?
 Please contact myself at firstname.lastname@example.org.